WebsiteFactoryTM/UnEvent/Readme.md

 - Make sure to keep your branch up to date with the main branch.
 - Use pnpm workspaces to manage dependencies efficiently.
 - For any environment-specific configurations, update your `.env` files accordingly.
+- Check the [Deployment Plan](docs/DEPLOYMENT_PLAN.md) for deployment procedures.
 - Reach out to the team or check the documentation if you encounter any issues.
 - When contributing, please write clear commit messages and follow the project's coding standards.

-By following these guidelines, developers like Ernest can onboard smoothly and contribute effectively to the UnEvent project.
+By following these guidelines, developers can onboard smoothly and contribute effectively to the UnEvent project.